 There are four key inputs to the Black-Scholes model which the Company uses to estimate fair value for options which it issues: expected term, expected volatility, risk-free interest rate and expected dividends, all of which require the Company to make estimates.
 The Company's estimates for these inputs may not be indicative of actual future performance and changes to any of these inputs can have a material impact on the resulting estimated fair value calculated for the option.
-The Company's expected term input was estimated based on the Company's historical experience for time from option grant to option exercise for all employees in 2011, 2012 and 2013; the Company treated all employees in one grouping in all three years.
-The Company's expected volatility input was estimated based on the Company's historical stock price volatility in 2011, 2012 and 2013.
-The Company's risk-free interest rate input was determined based on the U.S. Treasury yield curve at the time of option issuance in 2011, 2012 and 2013.
-The Company's risk-free interest rate input was determined based on the U.S. Treasury yield curve at the time of option issuance in 2011, 2012 and 2013.
-The Company's expected dividends input were zero in 2011, 4.3% in 2012 and zero in 2013.
-Weighted average assumptions used in 2011, 2012 and 2013 for each of these four key inputs are listed in the following table:
+The Company's expected term input was estimated based on the Company's historical experience for time from option grant to option exercise for all employees in 2012, 2013 and 2014; the Company treated all employees in one grouping in all three years.
+The Company's expected volatility input was estimated based on the Company's historical stock price volatility in 2012, 2013 and 2014.
+The Company's risk-free interest rate input was determined based on the U.S. Treasury yield curve at the time of option issuance in 2012, 2013 and 2014.
+The Company's expected dividends input were 4.3% in 2012, zero in 2013 and zero in 2014.
+Weighted average assumptions used in 2012, 2013 and 2014 for each of these four key inputs are listed in the following table:

-2011 2012 2013
+2012 2013 2014

-Risk-free interest rate 0.64% 0.38% 0.75%
+Risk-free interest rate 0.38% 0.75% 1.21%

-Expected lives 3.0 years 3.0 years 3.4 years
+Expected lives 3.0 years 3.4 years 3.4 years

-Expected volatility 70% 57% 46%
+Expected volatility 57% 46% 43%

-Expected dividend yield 0% 4.3% 0%
+Expected dividend yield 4.3% 0% 0%